What Is OSHA?

 - Immediate family members of farm employers

-- Workplace hazards regulated by another federal agency (like the Mine Safety and Health Administration, the Department of Energy, or the Coast Guard)
+- Workplace hazards regulated by another federal agency, including those under the jurisdiction of the Mine Safety and Health Administration (MSHA), the Department of Energy (DoE), the Federal Air Administration (FAA), or the Coast Guard (USCG).

 What Rights Do Employees Have Under OSHA?

-As a worker under OSHA, you have the right to:
+If you’re a worker under the protection of OSHA, you have the right to:

-- Receive information and training about hazards in your workplace, methods to prevent harm, and OSHA standards, in a language and vocabulary you can understand
+- Receive information and training in a language and vocabulary you can understand, covering hazards in your workplace, methods to prevent harm, and OSHA regulations that apply to you.

 - The conditions need to present an obvious risk of death or serious physical harm.
-In other words, any reasonable person would conclude that there's real danger.
+In other words, it needs to be a situation where any reasonable person would conclude that there's real danger.

 - The danger needs to be so immediate that waiting for an OSHA inspection isn't practical.
 In other words, any reasonable person would conclude you shouldn't continue working while waiting for OSHA to confirm the threat.